zacx-z/jDirector/README.md

 `addCommand` will return the director object when succeeding, or throw an error due to a name conflict.

-The body of the command should return `this` or a `Future` object.
+The body of the command should return a `Future` object, which can be created by `makeFuture` or the helper function `justNow`.

- * Return `this`: Indicating an instant command, whose behavior should finish immediately after invocation, such as hiding, changing texts.
+ * Return `this.justNow()`: Indicating an instant command, whose behavior should finish immediately after invocation, such as hiding, changing texts.
 Invocations next to it will be called immediatly.
- * Return `Future`: Indicating a constant command, whose behavior will last a period of time, such as fading, moving around.
-Invocations next to it will be called after it has finished.
+ * Return `this.makeFuture()`: Indicating a constant command, whose behavior will last a period of time, such as fading, moving around.
+Invocations next to it will be called after it has finished (after the future object is called `realize`.

 With `addCommand`, we can write plugins for jDirector.